 Both ghee and butter provide a similar amount of calories, all of which come from fats.
 Despite being more saturated, ghee is considered better for weight loss and maintaining serum lipid levels (fat-like substances in blood: cholesterol and Triglycerides; their excess in the blood increases the risk of developing heart disease) as it is known to reduce total Triglycerides by 28%.

-There are many things that you need to consider before hunting on that one bottle.
+You need to consider many things before hunting on that one bottle of best ghee in India.
 From the milk source to the ingredients, we have played our part in researching, reviewing, and gathering all the necessary information you need to know.
-Our expert, nutritionist, Ruchi Wadhwa, will also give you some insights based on her professional background.
+Nutritionist Ruchi Wadhwa has thoroughly reviewed the article, so she will also give you some insights based on her professional background.

 Cow milk is more famous than buffalo milk because it is suitable for everyone - from children to the older generation.
 Cow ghee is rich in minerals, vitamins, protein, and calcium.
 It is easy to digest because it is lower in fats and has fewer calories.
 Some findings say cow ghee also helps in weight loss.